HTTP-APIs/http-apis.github.io/01-Usage.md

-# How to set up and Hydra server using hydrus
+# How to set up an Hydra server using hydrus

 Table of contents
 -------------